 It’s been three years since 195 nations came together to reach the Paris Agreement.
-From major emitters to small island states, these nations committed to keep warming well under 2°C, aiming for 1.5°C. And, in the Paris Agreement text, they committed to do this whilst prioritising a just transition, implicitly agreeing to leave no one behind.
+From major emitters to small island states, these nations committed to keep warming well under 2°C, aiming for 1.5°C. And, in the Paris Agreement text, they committed to do this whilst prioritizing a just transition, implicitly agreeing to leave no one behind.

 These nations will meet again at COP24 in just a few days time.
 This year’s summit comes at a time where ambitious and comprehensive action on climate is more urgent than ever.
 Findings from the IPCC’s Special Report on 1.5°C paint an alarming picture of a world we’re heading toward.
 A world where devastating floods, wildfires and heat waves along with economic and food insecurity are a regular reality.

 While governments, businesses, cities, investors and more must answer this call swiftly, they cannot neglect workers and communities in the process.
 Only when workers and communities are part of the process, through social dialogue, will we unlock the skills and productivity needed to transform our economy toward net-zero emissions.
 A just transition can deliver a fairer world.
-A world where, coupled with social protection and policies, rapid decarbonisation creates conditions that uplift workers and communities dependent on fossil fuels.
+A world where, coupled with social protection and policies, rapid decarbonization creates conditions that uplift workers and communities dependent on fossil fuels.

 These protections and policies, however, are key.
-Speaking at this year’s Global Climate Action Summit (GCAS), AFL-CIO President Richard Trumka emphasised their importance, “Simply demanding that industries shut down with no plan for people who are put out of work, no call for shared sacrifice and no dialogue and solidarity for communities—that poisons that political will and slows meaningful action on climate.”
+Speaking at this year’s Global Climate Action Summit (GCAS), AFL-CIO President Richard Trumka emphasized their importance, “Simply demanding that industries shut down with no plan for people who are put out of work, no call for shared sacrifice and no dialogue and solidarity for communities—that poisons that political will and slows meaningful action on climate.”

 Business is acting for a green and decent future